wp-plugins/w3-total-cache/readme.txt

 = 0.9.2.6 =
 * Added support for grouping cache entries for easier flushing
 * Added more options for placing minified files on pages.
 Custom placements using HTML comments.
-* * CSS inclusion for auto/manual.
+* Added CSS inclusion for auto / manual minify.
 If present its used: <!-- W3TC-include-css -->
-* * JS inclusion for auto mode.
+* Added JS inclusion for minify auto mode.
 If present its used: <!-- W3TC-include-js-head -->,
-* * JS inclusion for manual mode.
+* Added JS inclusion for minify manual mode.
 If present they are used when selecting correspong location in placement dropdown: <!-- W3TC-include-js-head -->, <!-- W3TC-include-js-body-start -->, <!-- W3TC-include-js-body-end -->
 * Added new minification inclusion options, async, defer, extsrc and asyncsrc
 * Added flushing sitemaps
 * Added flushing custom pages